Balm in Gilead

-Balm in Gilead is a 1965 play written by American playwright Lanford Wilson.
+Balm in Gilead is a 1965 American play written by American playwright Lanford Wilson.

 Dramatic structure

 Wilson's first full-length play, Balm in Gilead centers on a café frequented by heroin addicts, prostitutes, and thieves.
 It features many unconventional theatrical devices, such as overlapping dialogue, simultaneous scenes, and unsympathetic lead characters.
 The plot draws a parallel between the amoral and criminal activity that the characters engage in to provide escape from their boredom and suffering, and the two main characters' becoming a couple in order to escape from their lives.